datacarpentry/semester-biology/lectures/databases_intro.md

 # Introduction to databases

+**If you haven't already install Firefox**

+**Walk through installing SQLite Manager add-on**

+## Why use a database management system

+* Designed for storing, managing, and retrieving information
+* Lots of existing data is stored in them
+* Fast for large amounts of data
+* Out of memory processing for really large data
+* Improve quality control of data entry (type constraints and use of forms in Access, Filemaker, etc.)
+* Can handle a spatially explicit queries (GIS)
+* The concepts of relational database querying are core to understanding how to do similar things using programming languages such as R or Python.

 ## Database management systems

-* Designed for storing, managing, and retrieving information
 * We will be working with Relational Databases
-    * We will use Microsoft Access
+* We will use SQLite
+    * Simple, almost no work to set up, single file
 	* But there are lots of alternatives
+	* Access - commonly used, GUI
+	* PostgreSQL - fast/powerful, lots of users

+**Open SQLite w/Portal DB**

 ## Key features of database management systems